freshheads/FHPostcodeAPIClient/README.md

 Requirements
 ------------

-FHPostcodeAPIClient works with PHP 5.4.0 or up.
-This library is dependent on the awesome [Guzzle](http://guzzlephp.org/) HTTP client library.
+FHPostcodeAPIClient works with PHP 5.5.0 or up.
+This library depends on the [HTTPPlug](http://httplug.io/), see http://docs.php-http.org/en/latest/httplug/introduction.html.

 Installation
 ------------